kiran-brahma/obsidan/content/recommended-reading.md

 [A Short History of Nearly Everything](https://amzn.to/3dZJkJ2) is a book to understand almost everything under the sun.
 It's a highly engaging read that can be read multiple times.

 [Chip War by Weinersmith](https://amzn.to/3WS9iP9) offers an insightful look into the evolution of computer chips.
-It examines the chip industry's past and present,

-plus what the future holds.
-It's a must-read for those wanting to understand the chip industry and tech driving it.
+It examines the chip industry's past and present, plus what the future holds.
+It's a must-read for those wanting to understand the chip industry and the tech driving it.

 ## Science